Skip to content

 JavaScript

-// Example: Check if the user qualifies for a discount based on cart total
+// example: Check if the user qualifies for a discount based on cart total

 let cartTotal = v.cartTotal; // variable storing the total value in the user's cart